ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions1/zero-tax-due-to-product-taxability.md

 {% include exemptions_toc.html %}

-Another common reason why tax could be zero would be related to product taxability.
-A transaction may have zero tax because the products sold in the transaction are exempt from tax, or nontaxable, or have a zero rate, in the jurisdictions involved in that transaction.
+Transactions can also have zero tax if they involve products that are not taxable.
+Some jurisdictions may choose not to tax certain products, or to tax them only in certain conditions.
+The jurisdiction may choose to call the product "exempt from tax", or "nontaxable", or simply a product with a zero tax rate.
+AvaTax will determine the taxability of the product based on the <u><b class="dev-guide-bold">TaxCode</u></b> you provide.

-Product taxability is discussed in more detail in <a href="/avatax/dev-guide/product-taxability/">Chapter 5 - Product Taxability</a>.
+Product taxability and TaxCodes are discussed in more detail in <a class="dev-guide-link" href="/avatax/dev-guide/product-taxability/">Chapter 5 - Product Taxability</a>.

 <ul class="pager">
   <li class="previous"><a href="/avatax/dev-guide/exemptions1/zero-tax-due-to-product-taxability/"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>